chrisguest75/kind_examples/05_simple_helm3/README.md

 # README

 Demonstrates how to use helm3 to create and deploy a simple deployment.

-## Install
+## Prerequisites

 ```sh
 brew install helm